ErikNatanael/rust_synthesis_profiling/README.md

 - Not putting `Wavetable`s inside an `Option` and matching in `Oscillator`: slightly worse performance (why?)
 - Not using the Phase class and instead handling that in the Oscillator class: 15% improvement
 - Using a while loop to contain the phase within 0<= phase < 1 instead of `% 1.0`: 51% improvement
+- Indexing into the wavetable with an unsafe `get_unchecked`: 9% improvement
+- Replacing the Wavetable buffer Vec with an array or a boxed array: no improvement

 ## Calculating phase